 For example, if you pick a name like “example.com,” you will have to go to a registrar, pay a registration fee that costs about $10-15 a year, depending on the registrar, for that name.
 Once you’re all set it’s time to shop around for a good hosting company.

 Choose a Host

-Once you buy the domain, then it’s time to set up a hosting account.
+Once you buy the domain, then it’s time to set up a hosting account and get your business online.
 A web host is a company that will store your website’s file on its servers.
 Besides that, hosting services also provide website transfers, email, storage, site builders, SSL certificates, backups, and other features.

 Hosting packages varied per company, it can be annual or month-to-month payments, some offer cheap ($3.95 per month) starting packages for the first year and almost always include a free domain for a year.
 Keep in mind that after the first-year prices might be a lot higher (over $100 or more yearly), and your domain will also be $14+ yearly.